bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+--PropTypes are a way for us as React Developers to catch a few more bugs before they become a problem.
+If our data is laid out in a specific way and passed around to components via other components, you can think of PropTypes as a way to ensure the type of data being passed around.--

 - [ ] Describe a life-cycle event in React?

+-- You can think of the lifecycle in react as a simple set of phases in a component’s life: Birth/Mounting, Growth/Updating and Death/Unmounting--

 - [ ] Explain the details of a Higher Order Component?
+-- A Higher Order Component (HOC) is an advanced React JS pattern that allows us the capability of reusing component logic.
+To be more exact and put rather simply, an HOC is a function that receives a Component as an argument and returns a new component Source.--

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+-- styled Components (which allows you to keep styling in a js file and allows for easy resuablity ) -- css ( using regular css allows you to keep all sytling and js flies seperate, but you have to keep up with those class names. )
+-- inline styles ( using inline style keeps them all in one place with clouding your js files too much in styling. )

 ## Project Setup